BlinkDrink/Introduction-To-Programming/README.md

 A collaboration between two students at SU.

 This repo is for learning purposes only.
-The solutions are ours with every exercise having different type of problem tackling approach.
+The solutions are ours with every exercise having different type of problem solving approach.